realworldocaml/book/en/json.md

   `<"Foo">` or `<"Bar":123>` for a variant with parameters.

-The only purpose of these extensions is to have greater control over how OCaml values are represented in JSON (for instance, storing a floating pointer number as a JSON string).
+The only purpose of these extensions is to have greater control over how OCaml values are represented in JSON (for instance, storing a floating-pointer number as a JSON string).
 The output still obeys the same standard format that can be easily exchanged with other languages.